Teal-Insights/ccdr-explorer-client/README.md

 }
 ```

-Simply create a .devcontainer folder in the root of the project and add
+Simply create a `.devcontainer` folder in the root of the project and
-a devcontainer.json file with this content, and then “Reopen in
+add a `devcontainer.json` file in the folder with the above content.
+VSCode may prompt you to install the Dev Container extension if you
+haven’t already, and/or to open the project in a container.
+If not, you
-Container” from View \> Command Palette.
+can manually select “Dev Containers: Reopen in Container” from View \>
+Command Palette.

 ### Install development dependencies manually